ibm-watson-data-lab/simple-search-service/README.md

 # Overview: Simple Search Service

 Simple Search Service is an IBM Bluemix app that lets you quickly create a faceted search engine, exposing an API you can use to bring search into your own apps.
-The service also creates a website that lets you preview the API and test it against your own data.
+The service also creates a website that lets you preview the API and test it against your own data as well as manage your data via a simple CMS.

 Once deployed, use the browser to upload CSV or TSV data.
 Specify the fields to facet, and the service handles the rest.